FedEx Express Flight 087: Pitot tube inspection and testing

 Airspeed and altitude were calculated based on outside air pressure measured by a pitot tube.
 The MD-11 was equipped with three pitot tubes, each measuring data for the captain's side of the instrument, the co-pilot's side of the instrument, and the backup instrument.
 In addition, there were two drain holes in the pitot pipe.
 An inspection of the drain in the pitot tube on the co-pilot's side revealed that one of the two pipes was blocked by transparent crystalline particles.
 In addition, the tip of the pitot tube was also blocked by white crystalline particles and dead insects.
 The drain of the pitot tube on the captain's side was both blocked by white and brown residue, respectively, and the tip was also blocked by the same particles as the co-pilot's side.
 Honeywell and Boeing conducted the experiment under the supervision of the Federal Aviation Administration (FAA).
 In the experiment, a certain amount of water was put into the pitot tube.
-As a result, it was found that there was an error in the measured data, and the airspeed was displayed as 12 knots (22 km/h) slower than it actually was.
+As a result, it was found that there was an error in the measured data, and the airspeed was displayed as 12 kn slower than it actually was.
 This was consistent with the initial error on the aircraft.
 Further experiments were conducted to test the extent of the error between descent and landing.
 There had been past reports of abnormal airspeed in the accident aircraft.
 FedEx had taken various measures, but had not inspected the drain, which was "maybe" the root of the problem.

 Airspeed discrepancies

 According to the cockpit voice recorder and Digital Flight Data Recorder (DFDR) recordings, the airspeed discrepancy began to occur 43 minutes before landing.
-Ninety seconds later, the autopilot was released while the aircraft was cruising 37,000 feet (11,000 m).
-According to Boeing, the autopilot was designed to automatically disengage if there was an error of more than 12 knots (22 km/h) in the airspeed value.
-An error of 12 knots (22 km/h) was initially introduced in the captain's instrument system, and then increased as the flight descended, resulting in a difference of 45 knots (83 km/h).
+Ninety seconds later, the autopilot was released while the aircraft was cruising 37,000 ft.
+According to Boeing, the autopilot was designed to automatically disengage if there was an error of more than 12 kn in the airspeed value.
+An error of 12 kn was initially introduced in the captain's instrument system, and then increased as the flight descended, resulting in a difference of 45 kn.
 This was similar to the data obtained in the experiment.

 Causes of the accident

-The final report attributed the accident to the pilot's failure to respond appropriately to the incorrect airspeed indication and to recognize the correct airspeed.
-In addition, the pitot pipe drain was blocked, the alarm system that alerted the airspeed abnormality was insufficient, and the checklist procedure did not include reference to backup instruments.
+The final report attributed the accident to the flight crew's failure to respond appropriately to the incorrect airspeed indication and to recognize the correct airspeed.
+In addition, the pitot pipe drain was blocked, the alarm system that alerted the airspeed abnormality was insufficient, there was excessive landing speed, and the checklist procedure did not include reference to backup instruments.